I love a good home-cooked meal. My mom’s Cajun seafood pasta. My homemade black bean burgers. UGH! My mouth is watering.

 Some Home Chef kits are even available for purchase at your local Kroger grocery store.

 If the cost of meal delivery kits gives you sticker shock, look at EveryPlate.
+This meal delivery service is a much cheaper alternative to most others, including its parent company HelloFresh.

 If you want balanced meals delivered each week without the hassle of cooking, check out Freshly.